redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 ### OOPS!
 Performance Problem

-The coding here treats WASM shared memory as a buffer of unsigned, 8-bit bytes (`Uint8Array`) for the simple reason that we then don't have to worry about any byte-swapping shennanigans created by the CPU's endianness.
+The coding here takes the simple option and treats WASM shared memory as a buffer of unsigned, 8-bit integers (`Uint8Array`).
+Whilst this removes the need to worry about all that byte-swapping shennanigans created by the CPU's endianness, it does create a pretty big performance problem.
-However, this introduces a big performance problem, because writing data as individual bytes is slow!
+The bottom line is that writing data as individual bytes is slow!

 The solution would be to use a JavaScript `DataView` and write the data as unsigned, 64-bit values &mdash; but I haven't had time to implement this yet...